 Listen to music you love.
 It’s good for you.

 Dedicate time every day for yourself.
 Early morning or late at night or whatever works for you.
 Exercise, meditate, read, write, pray… whatever it is you need.
 Again, not selfish, required.
 Otherwise, it’s easy to lose control or perspective.

 I lied, #41: Don’t take yourself or life too seriously.
 Try to relax and enjoy it.
 It’ll be over before we know it.

 That’s what I’ve learned.
 I fail at these every day, but I’m trying.

-If you enjoyed this list, you might like my weekly newsletter, Intentional Wisdom.
-I write one article per week in which I try to give my readers a bit of motivation, inspiration and some practical advice for getting a little bit better everyday at every aspect of our lives.
+If you enjoyed this list, you might like my bi-weekly newsletter, Intentional Wisdom.
+I write one article every two weeks in which I try to give my readers a bit of motivation, inspiration and some practical advice for getting a little bit better at every aspect of our lives.